nkashyap14/Zettelkasen/Zettelkasten/Properties of Expectation.md

 $$
 \alpha, \beta = constants + X = random  variable
 $$
+- You can not reason on the average or the expectation when you are dealing with non linear things
 ---
 Links :: [[Computer Science]] [[Probability]] [[Expectation]] Reference :: [[Discrete Random Variables Lecture]]